JJader/jjader/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/jamisson-jader-ab2963180/)](https://www.linkedin.com/in/jamisson-jader-ab2963180/)
 </div>

 My name is Jamisson and I am from Brazil.
-I am currently taking the Computer Engineering degree.
-At my university I am working with data science, robotics, mobile development and simulation projects.
-I love dogs and I am very lucky to have the friends I have ❤️
+Graduated in Computer Engineering from the Federal University of Outro Preto (UFOP), specializing in robotics and scientific research.

-- 🔭 I’m currently working at [Locobots](https://locobots.github.io/pages/sobre.html#sobre)
+Professional experience in the field of Machine Learning Engineer, with knowledge in cloud infrastructure, including GCP, AWS, and Open Source.
+Committed to innovation and the development of scalable solutions for complex challenges.

-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Machine Learning Engineer
 - 📫 How to reach me: jjader03@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: In my fraternity my nickname is Nissin because I ate a lot of noodles 🍜